alex-engelmann/project2/README.md

 #Technologies

-* The game will be rendered using Phaser3
+* The game is rendered using Phaser3
-* Player records/high scores will be stored in a MySQL database
-* The backend will be a Node.js and Express server
+* The backend is a Node.js and Express server